 “As a child I’d often be ashamed of my father.
 His shoes were never shiny, unless I polished them.
 He always looked as if he was coming from work or going to work.
-He would go to town and he’d have a mismatching pair of trousers and a coat and hardly ever wore a tie.
+He would go to town and he’d have a mismatching pair of trousers and a coat, and hardly ever wore a tie.

 “I realised he was a good man, despite wearing mismatched coats and trousers.

 “We were never hungry.
 We always had plenty to eat and he never wasted money.
-Some years later I was collecting in Inglewood for the building of the convent and told people that I’m Albert Schimanski’s daughter.
+Some years later, I was collecting in Inglewood for the building of the convent and told people that I’m Albert Schimanski’s daughter.
 One man said, ‘Oh, I remember your father.
 He was a hard businessman but a good man.’
 That was good to hear.

 “Mum wouldn’t argue or query anything my father did.
 And I don’t think I ever heard him query anything my mother did.”

-Sister Mary St Martha’s earliest memories are of being surrounded by children, usually her nephews and nieces.
+Sister St Martha’s earliest memories are of being surrounded by children, usually her nephews and nieces.
 Her older siblings grew up on farms in Marshland and, briefly, Darfield in Christchurch.
 The family derived their income through market gardening and ventures such as selling milk and stock.

 When Martha’s mother, Apolonia, became ill Albert told his wife that if he could sell the farm they would move to Taranaki.
-The farm sold, the family moved and Martha was able to support her mother before she died in May 1928.
+The farm sold, the family moved, and Martha was able to support her mother before she died in May 1928.
 Mathias died 10 years later, aged 93.

 This photograph was taken shortly before Apolonia's death in 1928.
 She was 77.

-Born Thelma Mary Schimanski in August 1929, Sister Mary St Martha was 10 and walking with her mother in “town” when she discovered the existence of her oldest brother, Les, 21 years her senior.
+Born Thelma Mary Schimanski in August 1929, Sister St Martha was 10 and walking with her mother in “town” when she discovered the existence of her oldest brother, Les, 21 years her senior.

-“This smiling, good-looking man came up to my mother and I learned that this was my big brother.
+“This smiling, good-looking man came up to my mother and I learnt that this was my big brother.
 He had children my age.
-My father came along and didn’t acknowledge the man who my mother was speaking to.
+My father came along and didn’t acknowledge the man my mother was speaking to.
 My father eventually said in a quiet voice, ‘Aren’t you going to introduce me?’
 My mother laughed and said, ‘This is Les, this is your son!’

 “Les had words with father and had left home when he was 15 or 16—gone off into the bush somewhere… and here he was a married man with children.
 His first job was in the Kaimanawa ranges spreading bait for rabbits.
 He had been working up at Karangahake gorge building a tunnel for the train.
 My sister Gertrude and her husband also worked there.”

-Sister Mary St Martha remembers her mother telling her father, “Sons follow their fathers.
+Sister St Martha remembers her mother telling her father, “Sons follow their fathers.
 You had a row with your father and you ran away and now your eldest son has had a row with you and he ran away from home.”
 Fathers and sons reconciled in both instances.
 (Albert apparently left home at 14 to cut trees in the bush—then a common occupation for young men.)